5 Activities That Can Help Family Caregivers Relax

-If you’re like most family caregivers, caring for your senior loved one is both rewarding and challenging.
-To help ensure that the challenges associated with providing care don’t lead to caregiver burnout, it’s important for you and your family to find ways to recharge.
+In July, we recognize National Self-Care Day, and to help ensure that the challenges associated with providing care don’t lead to caregiver burnout, it’s important for you and your family to find ways to recharge.

 1. Try Sunbathing